spencertipping/canard/README.md

       // language work.
 (See src/self.canard.sdoc for the full list) (*native_functions[v])(&d, &c, &r);
       break;

+    // The three cases below are written in micro-canard and operate on quoted
+    // stacks of [d c r].
+See src/self.canard.sdoc for implementations.

     case SYMBOL:
       // Push the symbol and schedule the resolver to be executed on the next